 The room next door, the Andron (the men’s room, used for entertaining guests) contains a domestic altar in honor of the “the unknown god” from an inscription St. Paul read on the altar of Athens.
 In the adjoining family meeting room, or Oikos, an interesting folding piano, specially designed by Pleyel for Kerylos, stands out among the lemon wood furniture.
 This was just one example of Pontremoli’s ingenious attempts to incorporate the modern conveniences of Belle Epoque villas into the luxury setting of a classical Grecian villa.
 Other examples can be found in the Balaneion (baths): the drains and the water faucets are concealed under bronze plates, the bronze soap and sponge-holders with openwork design are modeled after the strainers in the Naples Museum, and the shower area boasts a circular shower head for “rain showers”.
 The bath is done entirely in Carrara tiger marble.

-The location of the Villa Kerylos, the details in its design and the selection of its exquisite furnishings reveal the very spirit of this extraordinary place – a notion that might be summed up by the Greek word “Xaipe” which greets the villa’s visitors in the mosaic of the entrance floor; it means “Rejoice” or “Enjoy Yourself” which no doubt its owner, family and honorable guests (Cocteau and Eiffel were frequent guests and neighbors) most assuredly did for many years.
+The bedrooms are located on the upper floor.
+The first room belonged to Reinach’s wife, Fanny Kann, the niece of Charles Ephrussi (it is important to note that Kerylos was financed in large part by her personal fortune – over 9 million francs).
+This predominantly blue room is called Ornites (the Birds) and is dedicated to Hera, Zeus’ wife, goddess of marriage and femininity – hence the peacock and swan details.
+Theodore Reinach’s richly decorated bedroom is called Erotès, dedicated to Eros, God of love.
+This symmetrical room faces the sea to the south.
+The walls are painted a deep Pompeian red, with gold palm leaves, cupid figures and flying doves in the frescoes.
+The floor is a large mosaic depicting Dionysus on a trireme, surrounded by dolphins.
+Rejoice The location of the Villa Kerylos, the details in its design and the selection of its exquisite furnishings reveal the very spirit of this extraordinary place – a notion that might be summed up by the Greek word “Xaipe” which greets the villa’s visitors in the mosaic of the entrance floor; it means “Rejoice” or “Enjoy Yourself” which no doubt its owner, family and honorable guests (Cocteau and Eiffel were frequent guests and neighbors) most assuredly did for many years.
 Today, as art lovers, history buffs, architects and romantics walk through the halls of this enchanting place, another Greek word comes to mind that might have proven equally appropriate as an inscription: “Enthousiazein , or “Be Inspired” – an invitation that you will discover is quite easy to comply with.
 (Jean-Marc Fray can vouch for that… ).